Survey on the geometric Bogomolov conjecture

 \section{Manin--Mumford conjecture in positive characteristic}

 In this section, we give a remark on the relationship between the geometric Bogomolov conjecture and the Manin--Mumford conjecture in positive characteristic.

 Let $\mathfrak{K}$ be an algebraically closed field.
 Let $A$ be an abelian variety over $\mathfrak{K}$.
-Manin--Mumford conjecture, which is Raynaud's theorem, asserts that if $\ch (\mathfrak{K}) = 0$, then any closed subvariety of $A$ that has dense torsion points should be a torsion subvariety (cf. \ref{subsubsect:raynaud}).
+Manin--Mumford conjecture, which is Raynaud's theorem, asserts that if $\ch (\mathfrak{K}) = 0$, then any closed subvariety of $A$ that has dense torsion points is a torsion subvariety (cf. \S~\ref{subsubsect:raynaud}).

 In the case of $\ch (\mathfrak{K}) > 0$, on the other hand, the same assertion does not hold.
 If $\mathfrak{K}$ is an algebraic closure of a finite field and $X$ is any closed subvariety of $A$, then any $\mathfrak{K}$-point of $X$ is a torsion point, and thus $X$ always has dense torsion points.